jacquessham/SalesAnalytics/USSupermarket/CustomerDashboard/Readme.md

 	<li>Dashboard Callbacks</li>
 </ol>
 <br>
-In Data Preparation, the program use Pandas to read csv file, which is the data the program use [Customer data](../Data/Supermarket_CustomerMembers.csv).
-You may find more detail in the [data folder](../Data).
+In Data Preparation, the program use Pandas to read csv file, which is the data the program use <a href="https://raw.githubusercontent.com/jacquessham/SalesAnalytics/master/USSupermarket/Data/Supermarket_CustomerMembers.csv">Customer data</a>.
+You may find more detail in the <a href="https://github.com/jacquessham/SalesAnalytics/tree/master/USSupermarket/Data">data folder</a>.
 In this program, the layout is defined with only 2 main components: H1 and Tabs.
 Within Tabs, it contains 3 tabs to represent 3 visualization choices from users.
 Each tab layout is defined from the <i>Layout.py</i> file.
 The 3 tabs are:
 <ol>
 	<li>Bar Chart</li>
 	<li>Scatter Plot</li>